What is Git/GitHub?

-Rather than emailing documents with tracked changes and some comments and renaming different versions of files (example.txt, exampleV2.txt, exampleV3.text) to differentiate them, we can use Git to save (or in Git parlance, “commit”) all that information with the document itself.
+Rather than emailing documents with tracked changes and some comments and renaming different versions of files (example.txt, exampleV2.txt, exampleV3.txt) to differentiate them, we can use Git to save (or in Git parlance, “commit”) all that information with the document itself.
 This makes it easy to get an overview of all changes made to a file over time by looking at a log of all the changes that have been made.
 And all earlier versions of each file still remain in their original form: they are not overwritten, should we ever wish to “roll back” to them.

-Git was originally developed to help software developers work collaboratively on software projects, but it can be and is used for managing revisions to any file type on a computer system, including text documents.
+Git was originally developed to help software developers work collaboratively on software projects, but it can be and is used for managing revisions to any file type on a computer system, including text documents and spreadsheets.
 Once installed, interaction with Git is done through the Command Prompt in Windows, or the Terminal on Mac/Linux.
 Since Word documents contain special formatting, Git unfortunately cannot version control those, nor can it version control PDFs, though both file types can be stored in Git repositories.

 How can understanding Git help with work in libraries?

 - Enables you to contribute to, collaborate on, and support digital research projects

 - Enables you to control changes to your files over time without keeping multiple copies of those files